 Of course, there is a fee for using the service; you just have to make sure you cover the cost when you price your item.

 Think professional selling sounds interesting?
-Here’s more information on the Selling Family’s resources and training.
+If you want to get a better feel of it, sign up for the Selling Family's free Amazon FBA Starter course.
+Here's more information on the Selling Family's resources and training.

 If selling stuff isn't for you, here are some other opportunities to check out instead.